Parent & Family Schedule

 6:00 p.m. – 6:15 p.m., TIME WITH YOUR STUDENT

 This is a great time for those last minute hugs and goodbyes before you attend the Parent & Family Reception, as students attend the first campus picnic of the year.

 6:15 p.m. – 7:30 p.m., PARENT & FAMILY RECEPTION, Weitz Center Commons

 This is an opportunity to meet staff from the Division of Student Life and ask any lingering questions.
 This is also a great time to meet some fellow Carleton parents and families.
 Enjoy light appetizers before departing campus.
-A brief message will be delivered at 6:30 p.m. by the Vice President for Student Development & Dean of Students.
+A brief message will be delivered at 6:30 p.m. by the Carolyn Livingston, Vice President for Student Life & Dean of Students.

 7:30 p.m., PARENTS & FAMILIES DEPART CAMPUS

 * All events, times, and locations are subject to change.
 Please pick-up the final schedule at the New Student Week Welcome Tent on the Bald Spot when you first arrive on campus, Tuesday, September 8.

 The events scheduled for parents are all casual dress, as most parents will be helping their student move into the residence hall.